Nepal

 Annual Growth Rate by Period

-Population growth has effectively stalled at 0% annually, suggesting the country is approaching or has reached a demographic plateau.
+The population is currently contracting at a rate of -0% per year, pointing to deep structural challenges such as low birth rates and emigration.
 Births occur at 19.3 per thousand against deaths at 6.9 per thousand, yielding a moderate natural surplus.
 The age distribution is relatively balanced, with 28.4% of residents under 15 and 6.5% over 65.

 General Information